Hei-Lima/hackerfeed/README.md

 <img src="icons/icon128.png" alt="Hackerfeed Logo"/>

-*Hackerfeed replaces your Firefox homepage with a curated feed of the latest tech news from Hacker News.*
+*Hackerfeed replaces your Firefox (or Chrome) homepage with a curated feed of the latest tech news from Hacker News.*

 </div>